aviharos/rpi_commands/README.md

 Reboot.

 ### Start up MOMAMS
+Please follow the the [Try MOMAMS section's instructions](https://github.com/aviharos/momams#try-momams) from subsection "Install curl" to "Notify Cygnus of all context changes".
+Do not perform any action in Postman.

 ### Init objects in MOMAMS
+Change the directory to the configuration repository, then issue the command

+    python reupload_jsons_to_Orion.py

+You will need the package `requests` installed.
+You can always reset the json objects that are created from the json folder of the configuration repository and that are stored in the Orion Context Broker by running this command.

 ### Use the buttons connected to the Arduino to control the "injection mouldig machine"
+Now you can use the Arduino's buttons to imitate production.
+You can always query any Orion object to see how objects change according to your button pushes like [this](https://www.tinkercad.com/things/bfzLSh7QfSl-rpi-commands-demo-arduino-setup).
+When using an actual production machine, you have your machine's signals transformed to 5 V levels using optocouplers instead of the buttons.

 ## Testing